 How Do You Choose the Best Product For Your Cat?

 - Opt for products labeled “full-spectrum” or “broad-spectrum.”
 Full-spectrum means it contains all the other flavonoids, terpenes, and other cannabinoids that naturally occur alongside CBD.
 Broad-spectrum includes most of the same compounds but does not include THC.
-These compounds are believed to work together to make CBD more effective than it is on its own (the “entourage effect”) (9).
+These compounds work together to make CBD more effective than it is on its own (the “entourage effect”) (12).

 - While CBD oil is almost always hemp-derived, products labeled “hemp” or “hemp seed oil” are not CBD oil.
 They usually don’t contain CBD at all.